efunnuga-bamidele/efunnuga-bamidele/README.md

 - 🤝 I’m available for freelancing.

-- 🌱 I’m currently learning Flutter & Dart.
+- 🌱 I’m currently learning NextJS.

 - 🧗 I try to: Go beyond and push the bounds